Alvalance/web_skel/README.md

 # Web Skel

-A starter skeleton for simple web projects.
+A starter skeleton for web projects.